 The Heart That Lies

-In Regency England no one is quite what they appear to be and lies are put on when one dresses each morning.
-In the summer of 1811 the Earl of Meldon is trying to unmask the murderer of his fellow spy, without success.
-He is distracted from this task by the arrival of a young woman in his house.
-The last thing Meldon wants is another distraction from fighting the French, let alone a distraction clever enough to work out what he’s doing.
-When a French agent proposes marriage to his guest, Meldon has to take action.
+In the summer of 1811 the Earl of Meldon is trying to unmask the murderer of a fellow spy.
+He is diverted from this task by the arrival of a young woman in his house.
+The last thing Meldon wants is another distraction from fighting the French, let alone a distraction who’s clever enough to work out what he’s doing.

 The Heart That Hides

 In the spring of 1812 Regency spy Edmund Finch returns to London after a failed mission on the Continent.
 Physical and mental exhaustion keep him away from society for some time, but when he returns to it he is introduced to a beautiful woman who steals his heart.
 Is she, however, a fit woman to be the mother of his young son?
 And what of Sophia, a young woman whose intelligence delights him, but who has attracted the attention of his closest friend’s nephew.
 Finch’s friends fear that he is not in a condition to make the right choice.
 Finch can only follow his heart, when he understands it.